 What is is what is.
 There are no words to describe what is beyond words, beyond the relative world we believe we inhabit.

-By looking deeply within the moment to moment experience of life, and by being exposed to the deeper wisdom traditions, you may glimpse what cannot be described, only pointed towards as what is…this awaring presence seeming to appear, yet not appear, here, now, as this infinite, edgeless, undivided, timeless moment.
+Welcoming what is appearing moment to moment regardless of our opinions or beliefs about the moment may allow an infinite glimpse of what cannot be described, only pointed towards as what is.
+This aliveness, this presence, seems to be appearing, yet not appear, here, now, as this infinite, edgeless, undivided, timeless moment.
 Words can never describe what is beyond a relative perspective.
 And this unfathomable paradoxical wisdom will cramp the brain.

 There are no writings here about “becoming” awakened, enlightened, or any “thing” at all…time is a mental construction.
-If you believe you can become enlightened then this website may trouble the separate you that you take yourself to be. ~anita
+If you believe you can become enlightened then this website will irritate/trouble/confuse the separate you that you take yourself to be.